How do I resolve the "One or more of your origins or origin groups do not exist" error in CloudFormation?

 0

-When I try to create or update an AWS CloudFormation stack that contains an Amazon CloudFront distribution, I get the following error: "One or more of your origins or origin groups do not exist."
+When I try to use AWS CloudFormation to update an AWS::CloudFront::Distribution resource, I receive the following error: "One or more of your origins or origin groups do not exist."

 Resolution

-1. Confirm that the TargetOriginId matches the ID of one of the defined origins or origin groups.
-Enter the correct origin ID as a parameter for DefaultCacheBehavior or CacheBehavior.
+2. Make sure that each TargetOriginId matches the ID of one of the origins or origin groups that's defined in the Origins or OriginGroups properties.
+If the ID doesn't match, then enter the correct origin ID as a parameter for DefaultCacheBehavior or CacheBehavior.

-In the following example JSON and YAML template snippets, DefaultCacheBehavior defines and consumes a CloudFront distribution with a single origin.
-Also, the origin uses an origin access identity (OAI) for authentication.
-In the examples, the origin ID is set to my-s3-origin.
+In the following example template snippets, DefaultCacheBehavior defines and uses a CloudFront distribution with a single origin.
+Also, the origin uses an origin access identity (OAI) for authentication, and the origin is Amazon Simple Storage Service (Amazon S3).

 {